ranja-sarkar/Classification/docs/chapter1.md

 <img width="319" height="278" alt="power" src="https://github.com/user-attachments/assets/5c135105-2ada-4861-b9ac-df5c2640f0f1" />

 Collecting complete information about a population is time-consuming and expensive, and sometimes not even possible.
 We need an appropriate sample size to infer about the population; in other words, we require a representative sample.
 Selecting a sample size to make a machine learn correctly, in other words to train an optimal model is a little tricky.
-There is typically a relationship between training data-size and model performance.
+There is typically a relationship between training datasize and model performance.
 However, for some model algorithms and datasets, such a relation might not exist at all.

 Power analysis helps estimate the minimum sample size required to detect an effect in a statistical test.
+A power curve yields the power of a test, which is power versus sample size for a given effect size.
 A hypothesis test which is a design-based approach figures out if an effect (small or not) is statistically significant to make us decide to change our minds on an action.
 The approach of calculating the sample size is based on effect size (es) of the test.

 <img width="374" height="299" alt="ss" src="https://github.com/user-attachments/assets/9289401d-2557-4588-ba55-a83e323abc61" />

 We can estimate a sample size given the significance level denoted by alpha and power which is the probability of rejecting null hypothesis.
 It has been observed that larger sample sizes have the capability to detect small effects.

-We need enough evidence or sample size to perform a test, and the test statistic or metric resulting out of it is the p-value.
+We need enough evidence or sample size to perform a test, and the test statistic (metric) resulting out of it is called the probability value or p-value.
 If p-value is below a critical value (alpha), the null hypothesis is rejected and the default action is changed.
 This is the ‘frequentist’ approach which essentially tells us that there’s a default action and with each evidence or datapoint we either do not change our mind (null) or we do (alternative hypothesis).

 # Sensitivity